Follow this procedure to troubleshoot if the VCR does not output any sound or audio.

 - If the issue is still unresolved, attempt to play another prerecorded tape.

 If the issue is still unresolved after completing all of the troubleshooting steps, service may be required.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.